semisight/blog/_posts/2012-8-7-blog-plugins-and-scripts.md

 {% endraw %}{% endhighlight %}

 Where all titles are links to the post in question.

+###deploy

+[deploy](https://github.com/semisight/blog/blob/master/deploy) is a python script intended for uploading files to s3.
+It requires s3cmd for the heavy lifting. deploy will compress all HTML, CSS, and javascript files with gzip, and set the content-encoding header appropriately.
+It will also set cache-control for max-age=1 week for most assets (the exception being 'index.html' files in the root directory or one subdirectory down, which are set for max-age=1 day).

+This script has some hardcoded elements, so it may be advisable to perform dry-runs until the script has been fully adapted to your use scenario.
+It is easy to do dry-runs--just comment out the `check_call()` at the end of the `upload()` procedure.

 You are free as always to take and modify any of the plugins above, in compliance with the LICENSE provided.